-As a hiring manager, you wish to hunt the most talented, qualified, and well-versed pool of applicants.
+As a hiring manager, you wish to hunt the most talented, qualified, and a well-versed pool of applicants.
 With over billion of users on social networking sites, social media has emerged as an excellent platform for recruiters to find suitable candidates.
 Social networking is one of the most elite solutions for hiring and sourcing employees in the organization as it is an exciting and innovative mode of linking potential employees and employers.
 The market for talented professionals is shrinking.
 Moreover, marketing through newspapers and online job boards is becoming quite expensive.
 In such situation, finding a suitable candidate for a defined job is becoming more and more challenging.
 Hence, recruiters of both large and small companies leverage social media platforms such as LinkedIn, Facebook, Video chats, and more, to attract skilled job candidates.
-But, before reaping benefits through social recruiting, it is first vital that recruiters understand when to leverage such platforms and numerous types of social media networks that they can use to find a potential candidate for their firm.
+But, before reaping benefits while using social media for recruiting, it is first vital that recruiters understand when to leverage such platforms and numerous types of social media networks that they can use to find a potential candidate for their firm.

 How to Use Social Media in Hiring – When and Where to Begin:

 It is extremely vital for recruiters to comprehend the best way to employ social networking sites for their work.
-Although, there are innovative tools available for use, even to utilize them properly, the recruiters need to learn the art of effectively using social sites.
+Although there are innovative tools available for use, even to utilize them properly, the recruiters need to learn the art of effectively using social sites.
 So, here are some steps that you, as a recruiter, can follow to secure adequate results from your social recruiting process.

 You first need to generate a plan for your recruiting strategy.
-For this, you may consider your company’s long-term and short-term goals, type of workforce required to achieve such goals, technology you will use for attracting them, ways with which you will keep your content attractive and fresh, and more.
-Besides these, you must also realize the time you are willing to spend on social networks, and ways to keep the content updated.
+For this, you may consider your company’s long-term and short-term goals, type of workforce required to achieve such goals, the technology you will use for attracting them, ways with which you will keep your content attractive and fresh, and more.
+Besides these, you must also realize the time you are willing to spend on social networks and ways to keep the content updated.

 You may check online for your company’s brand, its job openings, and agencies that are promoting it.
 This will provide you with the actual idea of your company’s image online.
 Next, utilize this information to manipulate candidate’s interest in your brand.

 You need to engage with potential candidates by initiating a dialog with them.
 Be genuine, transparent, and approachable.
 If you make fake communications, then there are more chances that the potential candidate will not trust you and your organization.

-Tips to use Social Media sites for Hiring Process:
+Tips for Using Social Media for Recruiting:

 To make sure that your social recruiting strategy yields adequate results, it is vital that you select a precise networking platform according to your company’s requirements.
 Your platform must be by the particular target audience.
-For instance, if the type of candidate you wish to hire holds a more active presence on Facebook than LinkedIn, then you may focus more on other side, or may expand.
+For instance, if the type of candidate you wish to hire holds a more active presence on Facebook than LinkedIn, then you may focus more on other side or may expand.

 One advantage of social media recruiting is that it allows recruiters to research large pool of candidate with ease and in less time.
 But, every social networking platform has its set of criteria and parameters to search adequate candidate.
 Therefore, you must first see to such parameters and then go for targeting the candidate that best meets your requirements.

 Don’t make the application process the first step in the hiring process.
 Maybe, the recruitment board has generated a job posting that is exciting and attractive, but if the application process is complicated, then might be the candidate will become disinterested to applying it.
-It would be better if recruiter provide a direct link to their job post, or company’s career page.
+It would be better if recruiter provides a direct link to their job pos or company’s career page.

 Candidates interested in your job opening will revert to you only after conducting research about your company.
 The Maximum chances are that they will respond and check your social accounts only.
 So, it is essential that you keep your company’s social accounts updated.
 Also, you must provide complete information about your organization in its profiles.